 There are over 200 sculptural figures which on average are 5 metres high and stretch for 200 meters.
 Behind the imposing figure of Kim Il Sung is a mosaic figure of Paekdu Mountain, known as being the birthplace of the Korean people.

-The group of soldiers on both side represent the struggle against Japan (on Kim Il Sung's right hand side) and the US (on his left).
+The group of soldiers on both side represent the struggle against Japan (on the right hand side of the monuments) and the US (on the left).

 The building behind is the Korean Revolution Museum which has no less than 4.5 km of total display length!
 In 2012 the staute of General Kim Jong Il was added and modifications were made too to that of Kim Il Sung.
 Above is the original statue of Kim Il Sung.
 Below is an updated image of the Mansudae Grand Monuments.